 - 8. Confirmation of the identity of the individual will be undertaken, as outlined on the ID Validation Form (AccessNI).
-Original documents should be examined by a Safeguarding Committee member (or a designated organisation leader on behalf of the Safeguarding Committee), copies taken and originals returned to the applicant. - 9.
+Documents should be examined by a Safeguarding Committee member (or a designated organisation leader on behalf of the Safeguarding Committee). - 9.
 The individual is informed that a check is being undertaken and that this could take four to six weeks.
 Unsupervised access to children/young people should not be permitted until an appropriate Enhanced Disclosure Certificate has been received from AccessNI. - 10.
-Once the result of the AccessNI check is known (if appropriate), the outcome of the appointment process is recorded on the individual's application form by a Safeguarding Committee member and verified by the elder with responsibility for Child Protection.
+Once the result of the AccessNI check is known (if appropriate), the outcome of the appointment process is recorded on the individual's application form by a Safeguarding Committee member and verified by the elder with responsibility for Safeguarding.
 The Recruitment Management Form is then held by the Safeguarding Committee in a safe place.